 - How much money do you have?

-At the end of the day it all comes down to how much dollar you are willing to spend.
+At the end of the day, it all comes down to how many dollars you are willing to spend.
 If you are a backpacker with cash to spare (lucky you), then renting is an easy option that offers no worries, no hassle and extra security.

 If you are working to a tight budget then we recommend you take the time to shop around for a good deal on a vehicle.
 Don’t forget to consider how much you will get back when you sell it at the end of your trip.